Thomas G. Pullen: Military service

-At the end of the school year pullen enlisted in the United States Marine Corps and sent to the Marine Corps Recruit Depot, Parris Island, South Carolina.
+At the end of the school year, Pullen enlisted in the United States Marine Corps and sent to the Marine Corps Recruit Depot, Parris Island, South Carolina.

-At this time the Marine Corps was getting a good press coverage and favorable news dispatches from France touting 5th Marines success in driving entrenched German troops from Battle of Belleau Wood.
+At this time, the Marine Corps was getting a good press coverage and favorable news dispatches from France touting 5th Marines success in driving entrenched German troops from Battle of Belleau Wood.

 Along with 65,000 other recruits Pullen met another fellow Virginian named Lewis B. Puller.
-They became lifelong friends, even though their careers took very different directions.
+Despite their divergent career paths, the two maintained a lifelong friendship.

 Pullen years later wrote to historian Burke Davis about his 8 weeks as a recruit at Paris Island: